phoenixsite/mws/README.md

 We have designed four experiments to test the system in different situations.

+Measures of each tenant for each number of users in the first experiment:
-![Evolution plot of the first experiment](https://github.com/phoenixsite/mws/blob/main/1_agg_average_page-0001.jpg)
+![Evolution plot of the first experiment](https://github.com/phoenixsite/mws/blob/main/1_agg_average_page-0001.jpg) Average and 99 percentile latency evoluation in the second experiment:
-![Evolution plot of the second experiment](https://github.com/phoenixsite/mws/blob/main/2_ev_plot_page-0001.jpg)
+![Evolution plot of the second experiment](https://github.com/phoenixsite/mws/blob/main/2_ev_plot_page-0001.jpg) Throughput evolution of each tenant in the third experiment:
 ![Throughput evolution plot of the third experiment](https://github.com/phoenixsite/mws/blob/main/3_throughput_plot_page-0001.jpg)
+Throughput and 99 percentile latency per tenant in the fourth experiment:
 ![Throughput evolution plot of the first experiment](https://github.com/phoenixsite/mws/blob/main/4_plots_page-0001.jpg)